This morning I put on my robe and reached for a purple stole. I have two… but I chose this one.

 Not everyone gets to wear their family’s love on their sleeve.
 I know that as I celebrate on Easter Sunday, I bring my family with me.
 My parents, grandparents, aunts and uncles, and cousins bring a sense of “grounding” to my faith.
 I wear a labor of love!

 I serve from a place of privilege, for I know I am encouraged and prayed for, welcomed and loved.
 I worship in safety.
-I can expressed my beliefs without fear of persecution.
+I can express my beliefs without fear of persecution.

 Over at RevGalBlogPals I wrote a thing… you can find it here (but here’s a sample…)